Stick and MIG welding are two of the most commonly used processes, and they are both something beginners can learn.

 As you may have gleaned from reading this comparison article, this question is somewhat tricky.
 I like to say neither is better, but there are better choices in certain situations.

 So, which welder works best for you depends on your work.
-If you work with thin stock mostly, a MIG welder would be a better choice.
-If you work outside a lot, a stick welder may fit your needs better.
+A MIG welder would be a better choice if you work with thin stock.
+A stick welder may fit your needs better if you work outside a lot.

 If you handle aluminum on a regulator basis, go with the MIG welder with a spool gun.
 In contrast, if cast iron is a major part of your workload, a stick welder may be a better buy for you.